richardgourley/django-relationships-explained-in-postgresql/1-onetoone-cascade.md

 - With the 'OneToOneField', Django takes care of adding unique=True.
 - Django will create a table in the database to contain objects of the 'Profile' model.
 - In Django, we pass in models for relationships instead of 'ids' from other tables.
-- Django already has a built in user model with username, email etc. so we pass in 'AUTH_USER_MODEL' to the 'OneToOneField'
+- Django already has a built in user model with username, email etc. so we pass in 'User' to the 'OneToOneField'

-- As above, if the user is deleted, the profile for that user is also deleted.
+- The same as with the Postgres tables above, if the user is deleted, the profile for that user is also deleted because we have set: 'on_delete=models.CASCADE'

 ### Accessing Django objects